 Japanese Silver Week

 This holiday, around late September, is widely known as “Silver Week”.
-The next Silver Week will happen in 2020 with a four-day long holiday period.
+The next Silver Week will happen in 2020 with a four-day long holiday period to be confirmed: September 19 (Saturday) to September 22 (Tuesday).